 SOLAR HOT WATER SYSTEMS

-When people are looking at replacing their current hot water system, we can often recommend a straight swap option, whereby we replace the system with a like-for-like system, whilst using the existing valves.
-This is the perfect solution for those whose water usage needs haven’t changed, and want a cost effective replacement for their old system.
-However, although it is more expensive we do recommend replacing the valves when swapping out your hot water system.
+When people are looking at replacing their current hot water heater, we can often recommend a straight swap option, whereby we replace the water heating system with a like-for-like system, whilst using the existing valves.
+This is the perfect solution for those whose hot water usage needs haven’t changed, and want a cost-effective replacement for their old system.
+However, we do recommend replacing the valves before swapping out your hot water system.
 That way you’ve got peace of mind that your system will be fully functional following installation and you won’t be calling your plumber a week later with another problem.

 Our preferred option for the best hot water system in Perth is a gas continuous flow system.
 These systems are very energy efficient, and only heat the necessary amount of water as required.